 Fortunately, this isn’t always necessary.
 It is often possible to adapt your current home to make it easier and safer for you to carry on living there.

-Some home adaptations are simple and inexpensive, others may involve some building work.
+Some home adaptations are simple and inexpensive, others may involve some building work (and planning permission).

-If you are looking after someone, certain home adaptations may reduce the physical demands put upon you.
+If you are looking after someone, certain home adaptations may reduce the physical demands on you.

-It may alleviate the physical demands experienced by the carer.
-The health and safety of both the disabled person and the carer will be incorporated within the assessment and recommended provision.
+The health and safety of both the disabled person or older person and the carer will be incorporated within the assessment and recommended provision.

-Often very minor adaptations can vastly improve a person’s safety and independence.
+Often small adaptations can vastly improve a person’s safety and independence.

-Minor adaptations typically cost under £1,000.
-They usually involve some element of ‘fitting or fixing’, e.g. a stair or grab rail, and do not involve any structural changes to a property.
+Small adaptations usually involve some element of ‘fitting or fixing’, and do not involve any structural changes to a property.